 Our Club, which was formed in 1975, operates a welcoming, fair and inclusive approach where all abilities can take part in athletics.
 Everyone is treated with respect and we strive to create an atmosphere that encourages all athletes to reach their potential.
 As well as working towards individual goals athletes have the opportunity to compete as an individual and as part of a team.
 This encourages the development of team spirit and creates a nurturing and supportive environment where athletes help each other.

-The Club is based at Middlesbrough Sports Village and in the Spring and Summer months training sessions take place there.
+The Club is based in the Middlesbrough Sports Village and in the Spring and Summer months training sessions take place there.
 Training in the winter months can take place at other venues depending on the group.
 Young athletes under the age of thirteen years follow a multi-disciplinary approach consisting of running, jumps, and throws.
-The Club uses the UKA 365 Programme to ensure that youngsters develop their skills in a way appropriate to their age.
+The Club uses the UKA 365 program to ensure that youngsters develop their skills in a way appropriate to their age.
 After thirteen years of age, athletes work with specialist coaches giving them the opportunity to hone their skills in a particular discipline.
-Coaches all follow UKA courses giving them a coaching license awarded by UKA and are also subjected to DBS checks.
+Coaches all follow UKA courses giving them a coaching license awarded by UKA and also subject to DBS checks.

 The Club is run by a committee determined each year at the AGM.
 Members serve for a year, but can stand for re-election as many times as they wish.
 Committee Meetings are held approximately every month when members work to develop and progress the Club.
 The Club’s Constitution and Committee Meeting Minutes can be found under the “Governance” section.

-Every year the Club holds an Awards Night where athletes are recognised for their achievements over the previous year.
+Every year the Club holds an Awards Night where athletes are recognized for their achievements over the previous year.
 This is a great opportunity for the Club to showcase athletes and for family and friends to join in the celebrations.

 The Club takes seriously its responsibilities for the welfare of its members and the Club’s Welfare Officer is the first port of call for athletes or parents/carers with any concerns.
 Contact details can be found in the “Contact Us” section or further information under “Welfare’.